March 25, 2020

 INDIVIDUAL TAXPAYERS RESIDING OUTSIDE OF THE U.S.

-MOST U.S. STATES PROVIDE LITTLE TO NO RELIEF
+MOST U.S. STATES PROVIDE SIMILAR RELIEF

 While the Federal automatic extensions are a welcomed relief for taxpayers whose lives have been severely disrupted by the COVID-19 virus, they do not apply to U.S. State income tax filings or payments of tax owed.